You Can't Take It with You (play): Act Two

-The agents discover enormous amounts of gunpowder in the basement and think it is for dynamiting Washington, and one agent returns from the basement dragging Mr. De Pinna with him, who was in the basement the whole time.
-De Pinna desperately tries to explain to the agent that he had left his lit pipe downstairs and must go and get it, but the agent disregards him.
-Meanwhile, another agent brings down Gay Wellington from upstairs, singing drunkenly.
-At that point, the fireworks in the basement go off, lit by De Pinna's untended pipe, and everyone (aside from Grandpa and Wellington) panics, leaving the whole house in an uproar as Act II ends.
+The agents drag Mr. De Pinna out of the basement and report the discovery of massive amounts of gunpowder to the head G-man.
+De Pinna tries to explain to the agent that he has left his lit pipe downstairs, but is ignored.
+Another agent brings down the deliriously drunk Gay Wellington from upstairs.
+The fireworks in the basement go off, lit by the untended pipe, and everyone panics, leaving the whole house in an uproar.